JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 # Status Bar Widgets

-<link-summary>Extending status bar with custom widgets providing information about the current file, project, IDE, etc.</link-summary>
+<link-summary>Extending the status bar with custom widgets providing information about the current file, project, IDE, and similar.</link-summary>

 <tldr>